Teach for Nature Fellowship

 Who Can Be a TFN Fellow?

-- An adventurer at heart, driven by a desire to create meaningful impact.
+• An adventurer at heart, adaptable in disposition, driven by a desire to create meaningful impact.

-- A graduate with excellent communication skills in English, and preferably proficiency in Kannada and/or Hindi.
+• A graduate with strong communication skills in English, and preferably Kannada and/or Hindi.

 What Does the TFN fellowship involve?